runceel/ReactiveProperty/docs/docs/features/Work-together-with-plane-model-layer-objects.md

-# Work with plane model layer objects
+# Work together with plane model layer objects

 The classes of this library can work together with POCO classes.